Skip to main content

 Confluence

-Confluence takes a different approach to navigation, offering a document-centric interface that emphasises content creation and organisation.
-When you log into Confluence, you're presented with a hierarchical structure of pages and spaces, where you can create, edit, and organise content within your team's shared knowledge base.
+Confluence has a document-centric interface that emphasises content creation and organisation, and feels similar to a shared digital notebook.
+You navigate through a hierarchical structure of pages and spaces, where you can create, edit, and organise content within your team's shared knowledge base.

 One of the key features of Confluence is its intelligent search functionality, which allows users to quickly find the information they need across pages, spaces, and attachments.
 Whether you're looking for meeting notes, project documentation, or team policies, Confluence makes it easy to find and access the information you need to get your work done.